 OEE has become a best practice tool because every possible loss in the production process is accounted for in one simple formula:

 The production variables in the equation represent TPM's Six Big Losses.
 You will need to plug in these different measurements to get each variable for the equation.
 As an example, we will look at availability rate, which is calculated from available time divided by the scheduled operating time.
 In the OEE equation, the availability rate can be impacted by unplanned stops (equipment failing or breaking down) and planned stops (the operator's scheduled lunch break).

 The terms OEE and TPM are not interchangeable, but rather OEE is a powerful tool used in TPM.
 The percentages and numbers you use to calculate OEE may seem complicated, but it does give you a good representation as to how efficiently your facility is running.
 OEE can be best used to measure the performance and reliability of a particular piece of equipment and identify where it may be experiencing losses.
-As you go through your facility's Lean journey, it will be important to continue calculating the overall equipment effectives, so you can keep track or progress and judge whether or not solutions implemented were beneficial.
+As you go through your facility's Lean journey, it will be important to continue calculating the OEE, so you can keep track or progress and judge whether or not solutions implemented were beneficial.